 Your Chapter Board

-President-elect: Samantha Lee, DNP, ARNP, CPNP-AC
+President: Samantha Lee, DNP, ARNP, CPNP-AC

-Secretary: Katherine Scott, DNP, CPNP
+Secretary: Katherine Scott, DNP, CPN

 Dr. Scott is a pediatric nurse practitioner who practices in the Blank Children’s STAR Center and with the pediatric hospitalist team at both Blank Children’s Hospital in Des Moines and Trinity Regional Medical Center in Fort Dodge, Iowa.
 Her professional practice experience includes child abuse and maltreatment, care of drug-exposed children, failure to thrive evaluation and management, emergency care, newborn nursery care, and inpatient pediatrics.
 She is also an assistant professor of nursing at Drake University in Des Moines, Iowa.